 Mr Andrew Dettmer

-Mr Andrew Dettmer is the National President of the Australian Manufacturing Workers Union.
-Mr Dettmer is ACTU representative to SafeWork Australia, board member of the Industry Capability Network, and of Australian People for Health, Education and Development Abroad (APHEDA).
-He has been involved with international work for both APHEDA and the ACTU for some years, leading delegations to Vietnam and Indonesia.
-He is formerly a board member of the Australian Workforce and Productivity Agency and of Enterprise Connect, prior to their abolition.
-He co-chairs the Future of Work, Education and Training/ Test Laboratories stream of the AiG Industry 4.0 Forum.
-He is a former State President of the ALP Qld branch.
+Mr Andrew Dettmer is the National President of the Australian Manufacturing Workers Union and is the ACTU representative to SafeWork Australia.
+Andrew sits on the boards of the Industry Capability Network; the Australian People for Health, Education and Development Abroad (APHEDA) and TAFE Queensland.
+He co-chairs the Future of Work, Education and Training/Test Laboratories stream of the AiG Industry 4.0 Forum.

 As well as being involved in Australian Industry Participation policy and vocational education and training policy for many years, Andrew is also co-author of Educate, Agitate, Control, a history of the AMWU.